MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrieveui2.md

 ### -param Value

-The Value to be added to the ObjectBag.
+The Value to be retrieved from the ObjectBag.

 ## -returns